ESIPFed/usage-based-discovery/README.md

 The Web Interface for Usage-based Discovery is written in Python Flask, and deployed using Zappa.

-1. Load your AWS credentials into the environment
+1. Load your AWS credentials into the environment (you'll need https://aws.amazon.com/cli/ for this)

 `$ aws configure`